dpi-tta-slides/sdf-overview/PITCHME.md

 - Moved back to Chicago
 - Landed my first software engineering job at Mi-Jack in Homewood, IL
 - My experience as a Software Engineer at Nerdery sharpened my technical expertise
-- Founded successful platforms such as https://popping.live and https://receipt-ai.com.
+- Founded successful platforms such as https://receipt-ai.com.

 ---
 # How the course will work